ASLP-lab/HumDial-Challenge/content/task1/test_set.md

 2. **Supplementary Model Documentation**:
   - A detailed readme.md file that includes comprehensive reproduction steps and a system overview.

-## Final Ranking Tie-breaker and Final Interpretation
+## Final Ranking and Interpretation
 - **Hidden Test Set**:
 In the event of special circumstances during the final evaluation stage (e.g., top-ranking teams having extremely close scores, or other situations that could compromise the fairness of the ranking), the organizing committee reserves the right to deploy a never-before-seen "hidden test set" to conduct an additional evaluation of the relevant models.
 Performance on this hidden test set will serve as the key determinant for the final ranking.
 - **Final Interpretation**: